pelbert/simpleOrderSearch/README.md

 • Write the outputs of the service call to a console window.

 Create a pull request once you have it working.
 I will clone your repository, verify that it works, and evaluate it.
 Please ensure you include any instructions for running that may be required.

+Instructions: If you have visual studio, there is a debug/run configuration that will start the service and launch the client program.
+It is called "Client and Service".
+Once you have it set, you can go to "Run" -> "Start Without Debugging", and the web service will start and the client program will launch.